Last updated: 14 March 2025

 Portals severely disrupt patient communication because accessing an email or attachment requires up to 6 extra steps.
 Use Paubox Email Suite with your Microsoft 365 account to encrypt all emails by default without needing patients to log in to a portal.

 First, determine if the violation resulted in unauthorized disclosure of protected health information.
 If it did, notify the affected client promptly and take steps to mitigate any potential harm.
-Reporting the violation to the U.S. Department of Health and Human Services is required only if the breach affects 500 or more individuals, but it's good practice to document all breaches, regardless of size.
+Reporting the violation to the U.S. Department of Health and Human Services is required if the breach affects 500 or more individuals.
+Still, it's good practice to document all breaches, regardless of size.

 Email sent via Transport Layer Security (TLS) does encrypt the message header while it's in transit across the internet.